-When evaluating landscape management software the devil is in the details...
-Because on the surface, many software systems appear the same.
-But that’s like saying all cars are the same because they have engines, transmissions and doors.
+When evaluating landscape management software the devil is in the details, because—on the surface—many software systems appear the same.
+But that’s like saying all cars are the same because they have engines, transmissions, and steering wheels.
 Again, it's what's beyond the obvious common features that make all the difference to the actual people using the software in your landscape company.

 - Getting references is good.
-But make certain you ask for “warts and all” references.
+But make certain you ask for “warts-and-all” references.
 These are industry peers who will tell you the good and the bad about their software experience.
 This is invaluable as there is no perfect software solution for all of your needs.
-See “the questions to ask” from my blog series on “How to Buy Software”.

-- Analyzing features, training, set-up, data conversion, support, documentation, growth plans, organization charts, ownership and pricing (inclusive one-price for all or a la carte pricing models) is not that hard if you know what to look for.
-I have created a comparison checklist to help you.
+- Analyzing features, training, set-up, data conversion, support, documentation, growth plans, organization charts, ownership, and pricing (inclusive one price for all or à la carte pricing models) is not that hard if you know what to look for.

-For my money, I would put half the weight of my selection on the deployment and support programs of the vendor.
+For my money, I would put half the weight of my selection on the implementation and support programs of the vendor.

-- Be using software that has NOT become obsolete because your vendor did not re-invest in the product.
+- Be using software that's up to date, NOT a solution that's become obsolete because your vendor did not re-invest in the product

 That’s why price – while important – is not the primary consideration when making this investment.
 The strategic and tactical benefits, as well as BEST PARTNER are way more important than mere price.

-I've created a useful spreadsheet that makes it easy to compare landscape software vendors against the key areas, features and considerations for evaluating their business management software.
+I've created a useful spreadsheet that makes it easy to compare landscape software vendors against the key areas, features, and considerations for evaluating business management software.

-You can request my comparative features sheet by emailing me (email@example.com) with the subject line: “Landscape Software Comparision Spreadsheet” In the body: include your name, company and a brief comment on what you want.
-I’ll reply with a copy of the Excel spreadsheet.
+You can request my comparative features sheet by emailing me with the subject line: “Landscape Software Comparision Spreadsheet.”
+In the body: include your name, company, and a brief comment describing what you want, and I’ll reply with a copy of the Excel spreadsheet.